dianayjin/lending-value-model-for-illiquid-Lombard-financing/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    ├── models             <- Trained and serialized model summaries.
     │
     ├── notebooks          <- Jupyter notebooks.
 Contains project workflow and detailed methodology.
+    │   └── html           <- Notebooks in HTML format.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting.
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │